A comprehensive guide to injectables for people of color

 Do women of color need to approach injectables differently?

-Those with darker skin tones, aka more melanin-rich skin, do need to be more mindful about how injectables are administered.
-This is because women of color are more prone to hyperpigmentation.
-The way medical professionals inject fillers, like Botox or Juvederm, into the skin influences the level of risk involved.
+Those with darker skin tones, aka more melanin-rich skin, do need to be more mindful about how injectables are administered because they are more prone to hyperpigmentation.
+The way medical professionals inject fillers, like Juvéderm, into the skin influences the level of risk involved.
 Hyperpigmentation is a result of bruising.
-While everyone, regardless of skin tone, is prone to that, it's more challenging to reverse in darker complexions.
+While everyone, regardless of skin tone, is prone to that, it’s more challenging to reverse in darker complexions.

 Bottom line: Be as informed as possible

-When it comes to women with darker complexions getting injectables, choose a medical provider that understands ethnic variations in beauty.
-They should also have a very customized approach for each patient.
+When it comes to getting injectables with a darker complexion, choose a medical provider that understands your distinct needs and provides a customized approach for each patient.
 Also, be aware of potential risks like hyperpigmentation.
 Ultimately, you want to look like a subtly-enhanced version of yourself instead of looking over-corrected.

 - “8 Things You Should Know Before Getting Injectables,” Glamour, September 3, 2019.